Updated Wednesday 24 June

 A letter from the Director to the friends and families of residents at HMP YOI Peterborough (first published 15 June 2020)

 For many weeks now, we have all been living with the realities of the Covid-19 pandemic, with restrictions having a significant impact on our daily lives.
 The prison system has had to make some very difficult decisions during this time, including the suspension of all visits.

 It’s never easy when a friend or loved one goes to prison, meaning that you are not able to see them as often as you would like to.
 In these challenging times it is even harder to keep in touch and this has been – and continues to be – one of our biggest concerns for the wellbeing of our residents.

 It has been an extremely challenging time for residents and I understand that it is very upsetting and stressful for you, too.

 Unfortunately, the suspension of all visits was necessary to help to minimise the risk of infection, but also to comply with the national restrictions on travel.

 We have put in the following measures to try to help you to keep in contact as easily as possible while we all work together through the challenges we are facing:

-Throughout this crisis the health, safety and wellbeing of our residents and staff has remained paramount.
-A range of measures has been implemented to minimise the risks including social distancing, a restricted regime and non-contact temperature testing for everyone entering the prison.
-We are following all guidance and instructions issued to prisons to ensure that we operate safely.
+Throughout this crisis the health, safety and wellbeing or our residents and staff has remained paramount.
+We have implemented a range of measures to minimise the risks to everyone, including:

 Thank you for your understanding and support during this difficult time.